XiekangZhang/everything_about_python/playground/offical_docu/the_python_tutorial/README.md

 ### More Control Flow Tools

 - **else** Clauses on Loops: In a `for` loop, the `else` clause is executed after the loop finishes its final iteration, that is, if no break occurred.
 - **match** ... **case**
 - the default value in a function is evaluated only once.
 If you define it as a mutable object, it will be e.g., appended.
-- in function you can use '/' or '*' to define what kind of parameter will be used. `def f(pos1, pos2, /, pos_or_kwd, *, kwd1, kwd2)`
+- in function you can use '/' or '_' to define what kind of parameter will be used. `def f(pos1, pos2, /, pos_or_kwd, _, kwd1, kwd2)`
 - arbitrary argument: `def f(*args, **kwargs)`
 - function `__annotations__` are completely optional metadata information about the types used by user-defined functions

 ### Data Structures

-#### List (Tuple, Sets)
+#### List (Tuple - immutable, Sets - no duplicate elements)

 - list.clear(), list.index(x[, start[, end]]), list.count(x)
 - list as stacks (last-in, first-out) --> append() with pop()
-- seta - setb, seta | setb, seta & setb, seta ^ setb
+- set can be defined and initialized with `{1, 2, 3, 4}` or `set(...)`
+- seta - setb: elements in a but not in b
+- seta | setb: elements in a or in b or both
+- seta & setb: elements in both a and b
+- seta ^ setb: elements in a or in b but not both

 #### Looping Techniques